obokhove/onnosketchpad/waveenergy2025/readme.md

 Question: better solver settings, convergence analysis for dt in terms of c, etc?
 Now dt set with CFL and simple SWE phase speed as estimate.

+First tests show that when a crash occurs with the buoy motion and wave forcing it will also occur without buoy motyion but with the same wavemaker forcing.
+So the wave model may need taming.